-tour When you go on a tour, you take a trip to several places.

-- trails If something trails, it follows behind something else. - transparent If something is transparent, you can see things clearly through it. - triceps The triceps is the muscle on the back of the upper arm. - troop A troop is a group of baboons that are related. - trudge When you trudge, you walk along slowly. - tune A tune is a song. - twilight Twilight is the time just after the sun goes down. - unbearable If you can't stand something, that thing is unbearable. - universe The universe is everything there is-all the galaxies and everything in them. - are things that are usual of the time. - veld The veld is a large open plain or field in Africa that goes for miles and miles.
+- tour When you go on a tour, you take a trip to several places. - trails If something trails, it follows behind something else. - transparent If something is transparent, you can see things clearly through it. - triceps The triceps is the muscle on the back of the upper arm. - troop A troop is a group of baboons that are related. - trudge When you trudge, you walk along slowly. - tune A tune is a song. - twilight Twilight is the time just after the sun goes down. - unbearable If you can't stand something, that thing is unbearable. - universe The universe is everything there is-all the galaxies and everything in them. - usual Things that are usual are things that happen most of the time. - veld The veld is a large open plain or field in Africa that goes for miles and miles.